 Part of this work is based on joint research with Dana Ron, who refused to co-author it.
-The constructions presented in Section 4 are partially inspired by some constructions in [13].
+The constructions presented in Section 4 are partially inspired by some constructions in [14].
 We are grateful to David Woodruff for suggesting Theorem 5.2 and allowing us to present it here.
 Ditto with respect to Tom Gur for Theorem A.2.
+We thank Eric Blais and Sofya Raskhodnikova for calling our attention to [5].
 Lastly, we thank Tom Gur and Ron Rothblum for comments on an early draft of this paper.